Fist Up / Up

 Center shifts to an optimal spot on the court to maximize offensive efficiency.

-Fist Up / Up - STEP 3: 1 sets a strong screen to free a teammate and create close-range scoring opportunities
+Basketball play fist up / up, step 3: 1 sets a strong screen to free a teammate and create close-range scoring opportunities

 1 sets a strong screen to free a teammate and create close-range scoring opportunities.